winteriscomingpinball/MEGAJVS/README.md

 The included Arduino code is intended to be used with a MEGA 2560 and a MEGA JVS V2 board (created by winteriscoming).
 The boards are currently not available for sale.

-The MEGA JVS V2 board has a micro SD slot.
+The MEGA JVS V2 and V3 boards have a micro SD slot.
 Profiles are stored on the card.
 The directory called SD Card Contents needs to go in the root of the Micro SD card.
-This includes both PROFILES.HEX and LASTPROF.HEX.
+This includes PROFILES.HEX, LASTPROF.HEX, and DISPLAY.HEX.
+If DISPLAY.HEX is present and contains a value of 0x01, then screen will be rotated 180 degrees.

 In order to create more mapping profiles and edit existing ones, use profiles.py and open PROFILES.HEX from the micro SD card.